Chocolate Pecan Tart

 - ¼ cup plus 2 Tbsp brown sugar

-- Pinch of salt
+- 1 pinch salt

-- 6 Tbsp melted butter
+- 6 tablespoons melted butter

 Instructions

-- To Make the Candied Pecans
+To Make the Candied Pecans

 - Boil the water and the sugar together to make a simple syrup.
 Place the pecans in a bowl and toss with the syrup.
 Place on a sheet pan and bake for five minute segments in an oven set at 350F or until the pecans are candied and golden brown.
 Let cool.

-- To Make the Filling
+To Make the Pie

 - Place the flour, eggs, corn syrup, brown sugar and salt in a mixer with the paddle attachment.
 Beat the mixture on medium speed until well combined.
 Melt the butter and add it to the mixture.
 (Filling can be made up to 2 days in advance and refrigerated, just be sure to whisk well to combine before adding to the tart shell and baking)

 - Remove the tart from the oven and set it aside to cool.
 Serve warm with whipped cream or ice cream.
+Garnish with hearts if using.

 Not sure why, but I’m definitely more tempted for the glass of wine in the background than the tart itself.